thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

 dynamically updated, and then wait for that reference to become stale *after* we select a state and trigger the update.

-We'll repeat this same basic pattern for the district and project select elements.
+We'll repeat this same pattern for the district and project select elements:

 {% highlight python %}
 def select_district_option(self, value, dowait=True):